The Deck Handbook: Part 2 Domestic Wood for Decks

 Cedar comes in a variety of grades from very knotty to very free from knots (clear).
 The Western Red Cedar Lumber Association recommends four grades of cedar for use as decking: Architect Clear, Custom Clear, Architect Knotty, and Custom Knotty.
 Architect Clear, the clearest, is also the most expensive.

-The grade you will typically find in your local big box lumber store is Custom Knotty, the least expensive of the group.
+The grade you will typically find in your local big-box lumber store is Custom Knotty, the least expensive of the group.
 Prices vary widely in different parts of the country.
-Cedar is typically less expensive in the West, closer to where it is harvested, than it is in the East, where shipping costs can dramatically increase cost.
+Cedar is typically less expensive in the West, closer to where it is harvested than it is in the East, where shipping costs can dramatically increase the cost.

 It has all of the same insect and decay-resistant properties of WRC and looks and even smells like WRC.
 Eastern Red Cedar grows throughout the Eastern United States and most of the Midwest.
 In fact, it enjoys the widest geographic distribution of any American conifer.
 As a consequence, it has so many known common names that we will not even bother to list them here.
 Nearly every region of the country has its own pet name for the Eastern Red Cedar.